emacsfodder/emacs-mainline/README.md

 ## Commentary:

 This is a fork of powerline.el which I began while the original authorship of powerline was unknown.

-As far as I know, Nicolas Rougier posted to Emacswiki initially.
+(Nicolas Rougier posted to powerline.el 1.0.0 to Emacswiki initially.)

 ## Using mainline.el.